-Led by artist Ellis O’Connor this residency will explore both the islands of Western Scotland, and the ocean with which they are intimately connected as part of a sailing voyage.
-The programme will form a journey from the west coast fishing town of Mallaig through the surrounding islands in sketching, painting and varied mixed medium techniques using the unique vantage point as the fuel for creating new work.
+Join us for a week of sailing and painting around the Small Isles, led by the wonderful Ellis O’Connor.
+This week will explore both the islands of Western Scotland, and the ocean with which they are intimately connected.
+The programme will form a journey through the islands in sketching, painting and varied mixed medium techniques using our unique ocean vantage point as the fuel for creating new work.
 We will creatively explore various themes from the varied geology found here to the abundant wildlife whilst building up new ways of capturing landscape and ocean alike.
-We will end our week long journey in Oban.

 There are 6 places for this residency.

 Applicants should have an interest in working within a strong team environment in collaboration with other artists, including a willingness to discuss and share ideas, and to work together as a crew to sail the ship.
 The resident artists should bring any materials or equipment required for their research, but please be aware space onboard is very limited and emphasis on packing light is strongly encouraged!

 Ellis O’Connor is a contemporary Landscape Artist based in the Outer Hebrides of Scotland.
 She has worked in residency programmes including ones in Iceland and Norway whilst exhibiting her work locally and internationally.
 She has recently returned from an expedition with the Arctic Circle Organisation to the High Arctic Archipelago of Svalbard.
 Ellis uses the visual language of drawing and painting to challenge assumptions about the natural environment, to reinterpret the grandeur of natural land forms, and to re-present this visual information laden with power.
 As an artist, conservationist and an outdoor enthusiast, Ellis aims to address the varied landscapes in her work to inspire others to take action for the future and show the significance of the natural earth around us.